Overview

 A “4d” submenu will be added to the “Import” menu in Fiji.
 Four items will be avaialble in this submenu:

-- Classic 4d Movie to Hyperstack - Imports a 4d Quicktime .MOV or an MPEG4 .MP4 video as a 4d Virtual Hyperstack using FFMpeg.
+- Classic 4d Movie to Hyperstack: Imports a 4d Quicktime .MOV or an MPEG4 .MP4 video as a 4d Virtual Hyperstack using FFMpeg.
 It looks for a plain text file with the same root name as the video.
 If none is found the macro will ask for the number of focal planes.
+FFmpeg is very versatile in terms of video formats; particularly valuable for classic QWuicktime movies, both MPEG will accept

 Hyperstack Projector